- a) who cares

 It’s actually not good for your gut, but there are bigger problems:

-Glycemic Load.
+Glycemic Index/Load.
 I said it before when I was bashing bread, and I’ll say it again because all that white rice you’re eating is probably causing cognitive decline: white rice is basically pure starch.
 That’s means that it spikes your blood sugar levels, and when this happens repeatedly it causes insulin resistance.
-This article by Harvard Medical School explains glycemic load.
-You’ll see in the chart that white rice is in bad company: with a glycemic load of over 25, it increases your blood sugar about the same as spaghetti, Betty Crocker vanilla cake, and Fanta orange soda, and more than a Snickers bar.
+This article by The Mayo Clinic and this article by Web MD explain the glycemic index.
+You’ll see in this chart that white rice (p.2) is in bad company: with a glycemic index of 89, it increases your blood sugar about the same as Betty Crocker vanilla cake, and Fanta orange soda, and more than a Snickers bar.

 Alzhemiers.
-Your brain also produces insulin and other proteins which your brain cells need to survive.
-If your insulin production is compromised, your brain cells start to degenerate.
+Your brain produces insulin and proteins which your brain cells need to survive.
+If insulin production is compromised, brain cells start to degenerate.
 Insulin resistance harms the blood vessels in your brain, causing plaques to form and impeding memory and the connections between synapses.
 This insulin resistance leads to Alzheimer’s disease.
 Even mild insulin resistance can cause cognitive decline.
 Is it worth it?

 Weight Gain.
 50 studies on diet and weight gain were reviewed by the journal Food and Nutrition Research.
-The researchers concluded that the more refined grains someone ate (like white bread and white rice), the more weight they gained.
+The researchers concluded that the more refined grains (like white bread and white rice) subjects ate, the more weight they gained.

 Nutritionally Dead.
-All white rice has been stripped of iron, vitamins, zinc, magnesium and other nutrients during the refining process.
-Particularly egregious is the elimination of vitamin B (thiamin), whose absence caused heart failure and paralysis in sailors who were eating little else.
-Your “stripped rice” is “enriched” with synthetic vitamins and iron and marketed as a “nutritious food.”
-Although the problematic chemicals found in the hull, husk, and bran, are gone in white rice, what’s left is no better: pure starchy refined carbs that are rapidly processed and enter the bloodstream like an injection of sugar.
+White rice has been stripped of iron, vitamins, zinc, magnesium and other nutrients during the refining process.
+This includes the elimination of vitamin B (thiamin), whose absence caused heart failure and paralysis in sailors who were eating little else.
+Stripped rice is “enriched” with synthetic vitamins and iron and marketed as a nutritious food.
+But it isn’t: the hull, husk, and bran have been removed, and with it many chemicals,.
+But what’s left is no better: pure starchy refined carbs that are rapidly processed and enter the bloodstream like an injection of sugar.

 So you’re going to eat it anyway?